black-sheep-dev/harbour-quartermaster/README.md

 If you missing your native language you are welcome to support this project with your translation.

+## Reset Application
+It can happen in some cases that Quartermaster looses the access to the stored secrets on the device.
+These are stored with "Sailfish Secrets".

+If you facing problems in setup wizard you can reset the application with the button on the intro page.

+When access to the main page is still possible you can reset the registration of the device in device info page in application settings.

 ## Home Assistant Configuration
 #### Components
 To get this app working with Home Assistant you need to activate the following components: